 As an RNID supporter, you are at the heart of everything we do.
 We believe that making a donation to support our work should be a rewarding, positive experience.

-Below are the promises we make to you – one of the people who makes everything we do possible.
+Below are the promises we make to you – as someone who makes everything we do possible.

 We set ourselves high standards